-In its infancy, the Club funded an annual holiday for mothers and children, provided an outdoor Christmas Tree for the town and collected toys and gifts for needy children.
+In its early days, the Club funded an annual holiday for mothers and children.
+Members provided an outdoor Christmas Tree for the town and collected toys and gifts for needy children.
 For many years we ran a Christmas Card and Gift Fair where local charities sold their cards and gifts.
 During Civic Week each summer we had a stall to raise money for our charities.

 In 1995 we received a legacy from, Miss Anna Cruickshank, an honorary member.
 We use this to give grants to help people from abroad to pay for education in this country or to those going to third world countries to undertake work in education.